+We all have preconceived notions about places in the world.
+When we visit a place, we often see it through a prism in our mind, which distorts what it’s really is about.
 Travel is about opening yourself up to new experiences and places.
 It’s about letting go of biases we have about people and places.
 Going to places without prejudice and expectation is the only way to really “see” a place.
 We need to drop our guard and be open to new things.
 Otherwise, we’ll always end up only seeing the image in our mind.

 And then we’ll always just end up hating L.A.

-For more information on the United States, visit my country and city guides to U.S. travel and start planning your adventure today.
+For more information on the United States, visit my country and city guides to US travel and start planning your adventure today.